wisp92/pokered/README.md

   - Hidden nugget in safari entrance now obtainable
   - EXP ALL should now dispense the correct exp if multiple pokemon take place in a battle
   - EXP ALL no longer counts fainted pokemon when dividing exp
+  - EXP ALL handles exp correctly when all your battle participants are knocked out
   - Enemy DVs can no longer be manipulated by having it use transform multiple times
   - Fixed a bug where itemfinder can't locate objects with a zero x or y coord
   - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door